 How do I defrost my milk?

 Let it thaw in the fridge overnight, place the frozen bag in a glass of warm water, or run the frozen bag under warm water until it thaws.
-Most babies don’t have any problem drinking cold breastmilk.
-Never microwave breastmilk.
+And try serving it cold- most babies don’t have any problem drinking cold breastmilk and this saves you time!

 Please note: This blog post includes Amazon affiliate links.
 If you purchase items through Amazon after following my links above, I earn 4% of the purchase price.